telerik/blazor-docs/components/grid/export/csv.md

 To customize the exported file, handle the `OnBeforeExport` or `OnAfterExport` events the Grid exposes.

 The component allows you to control the data set that will be exported.
-It also provides built-in customization options for the columns such as `Width`, `Title` and more.
+It also provides built-in customization options for the columns, such as `Width`, `Title`, and more.

 For more advanced customization (such as coloring the headers or bolding the titles) the Grid lets you get the `MemoryStream` of the file.
 Thus, you can customize it using the `SpreadProcessing` or the `SpreadStreamProcessing` libraries that are available with your license.